bind-TIAN/HGCNSI-model/README.md

 ## Some thinkings about the construction of hyperedges in hypergraphs
 ___
-The following code shows the situation assuming that each pedestrian interacts with all the pedestrians around him:
+The following code shows the situation assuming that each pedestrian interacts with all the pedestrians around him/her:
 ```Python
 for s in range(seq_len):
     step_ = seq_[:, :, s]